FSU Logo

 FSU (Florida State University) LogoFSU (Florida State University) Logo PNG

-The emblem draws an analogy between learning and light, illuminating a dark room.
-The FSU emblem emphasizes the value and completeness of the knowledge that the university provides.
-Using them, every student will be able to earn well in the future.
+The emblem parallels learning and light, illuminating a dark room.
+The FSU logo emphasizes the value and completeness of the university’s knowledge.
+By using it, every student will be able to earn well.

 FSU: Brand overview